jelsema/GAIL/README.md

 Geo-Allocation of Irregular Units

-This is an [R](https://cran.r-project.org/) package for allocating data from irregular spatial units onto a regular set of spatial units.
+- This is an [R](https://cran.r-project.org/) package for allocating data from irregular spatial units onto a regular set of spatial units.

+- The package is very new.
+If you look at it, you will see there are incomplete entries or placeholder text in some areas.

-More description will come when the associated paper is submitted or accepted.
+- More description will come when the associated paper is submitted or accepted.

 ## Installation

-This package is not on CRAN.
+- This package is not on CRAN.
 To install, you can use:

 `devtools::install_github( "jelsema/CLME" )`

+- A Windows version may be added here in the future.

 ## Usage